mahsankhaan/kubernetes_with_jenkins/README.md

 ```

 * Now we need API key to access it from Jenkins Pipeline.
- __WARNING:__ You will not be able to see this key again, so be sure to copy and save it
+ __WARNING:__ You will not be able to see this key again, so be sure to copy and save it.
+Ever 1 hour later this token expires

 ```
 ibmcloud iam api-key-create ibm-cloud-api-key-for-jenkins